vilmakoo/wholesale-storefront/README.md

 All sensitive values (client codes, API keys) are stored as environment variables.

-`local.settings.json` is used for local development and is explicitly excluded from Git via `.gitignore`.
+`local.settings.json` is used for local development and is excluded from Git via `.gitignore`.
 For the deployed application, secrets are injected as Application Settings via Terraform.

 The Terraform state files (`.tfstate`), which contain sensitive output from the cloud provider, are also excluded from Git to prevent credential leaks.

+TODO: If developed further, there are some features that could be implemented.

 ## Example Login Codes